Skip to Content

 Sophia Loren 1965.

-In Italian culture, Aperitivo is a cherished pre-dinner ritual designed to stimulate the appetite.
+Aperitif (Italian: Aperitivo) in Italian culture, is a cherished pre-dinner ritual designed to stimulate the appetite.
 It typically takes place in the early evening, usually from 6 pm to 8 pm, in relaxed settings like bars or outdoor tables.
 Popular drinks such as Aperol Spritz and Prosecco are paired with light snacks like olives and nuts.

 The occasion is also a social gathering, allowing friends and family to catch up before dinner.
 Beyond just being a course, Aperitivo embodies the Italian ethos of “La Dolce Vita,” making it a tradition that transcends food and drink.